Asmauabd/Data-Engineering-Project/README.md

-# azure-data-pipeline
-End-to-end Azure Data Factory pipeline project Overview
+# End-to-end Azure Data Factory pipeline project
+# Overview

 This project demonstrates an end-to-end automated data pipeline built using Azure Data Factory (ADF).
 The pipeline is designed to handle structured data ingestion, validation, transformation, and storage for analytics and reporting purposes.

 It simulates a real-world data engineering workflow where files are automatically processed from a landing zone into a SQL database and made available for visualization through Power BI.

-Architecture Overview
+# Architecture Overview

 The pipeline follows a modular and event-driven architecture:

-Landing Zone (Azure Blob Storage): Entry point for all uploaded files ADF Event Trigger: Automatically triggers pipeline on file upload Metadata Validation Layer: Checks file structure and schema Processing Layer: Handles transformation, conversion, and routing Storage Layer: Loads cleaned data into Azure SQL Database Reporting Layer: Power BI dashboards for analytics Archive & Rejected Zones: Stores original processed files and invalid datasets Pipeline Workflow
+i.Landing Zone (Azure Blob Storage): Entry point for all uploaded files ii.ADF Event Trigger: Automatically triggers pipeline on file upload iii.Metadata Validation Layer: Checks file structure and schema iv.Processing Layer: Handles transformation, conversion, and routing v.Storage Layer: Loads cleaned data into Azure SQL Database vi.Reporting Layer: Power BI dashboards for analytics vii.Archive & Rejected Zones: Stores original processed files and invalid datasets
+# Pipeline Workflow
 1. File Ingestion
 Files are uploaded to the Landing folder, which triggers the pipeline using an event-based trigger.

 2. Metadata Extraction
 A Get Metadata (GetFileList) activity retrieves all incoming files.
 Each file is processed individually using a ForEach activity.

 3. Schema Validation
 A second metadata check (GetFileStructure) validates:
 Required columns
 File format (CSV or Excel)
 Schema consistency
 4. File Routing (Switch Activity)
 Based on validation:
 Valid CSV Files
 Sent directly to Data Flow
 Transformed and loaded into SQL Database